 1. Failing to preserve evidence after an IL Personal Injury

+An Illinois personal injury claimant’s serious injuries and immobility often prevent them from gathering or preserving any evidence themselves.
 At trial, a jury hears evidence through a witness’s testimony and exhibits.
-An Illinois PI claimant’s serious injuries and immobility often prevent them from gathering or preserving any evidence themselves.
-So it is critical you contact an experienced Glenview or Chicago personal injury attorney, like Cullotta Law Offices.
+So, it is critical you contact an experienced Glenview or Chicago personal injury attorney, like Cullotta Law Offices.

-Attorney Cullotta, in Glenview, IL is available 24/7 by phone or by using her online contact form.
-Prevent this common mistake and contact Cullotta Law Offices if you, a friend, or a family member are ever involved in an accident that causes a serious personal injury.
+Attorney Cullotta, in Glenview, IL is available 24/7.
+Prevent this common mistake and contact Cullotta Law Offices if you, a friend, or a family member have been involved in an accident that caused a serious personal injury.

 2. Not promptly seeking medical attention